 The six phases of financial independence

-I’ve recently updated this post to include more links to related content.
+I’ve recently updated this post this summer to include more links to related content on my site and a link to my recent dividend income update.
 I hope you enjoy it.

 The term “financial independence” has many meanings to many people.